bsl546/energym/docs/sources/ap2g.rst

-.. _SmartlabThermal:
+.. _Apartments2Grid:

-SmartlabThermal
+Apartments2Grid
 ----------------

 .. image:: images/irec_picture.PNG

-Smartlab Thermal is a 8 zones building located in Spain, Tarragona.
+Apartments2 Grid is a 8 zones building located in Spain, Tarragona.
 It has a total surface area of 417.12m\ :sup:`2` and a total volume of 1042.83m\ :sup:`3`.

 Building and thermal zones